Open 7 Days - 59 Torquay Road, Hervey Bay QLD 4655

 The Role of UV-Enhanced Lures

 Boosting your UV presentations with the aid of a UV torch can enhance the brightness of the glow significantly.
-These torches do wonders for squid jigs, and also enable you to determine which of your lures is UV-enhanced as well.
-A very handy addition to your arsenal of tackle.
+These torches do wonders for squid jigs, and also enable you to determine which lures in your existing arsenal are UV-enhanced as well.
+A very handy addition to your tackle kit, and something we are happy to show you in action in-store.

 Snapper Fishing Prime Times and Common Bycatch